matter-labs/zksync-dapp-portal/README.md

   cd dapp-portal
   npm install
   ```
 - In case network id, rpc url or any other information differs from the default values, you can change them in `data/networks.ts` file.
+You can also edit the list of displayed tokens there.
 - Run the development server
   - in-memory node:
     ```bash